 That led me to Ryland.

-But there was one book that had one tantalizing mention of him that suggested his story was something else.
+But there was one book that had a tantalizing mention of him that suggested his story was something else.
 Phil Morgan’s Slave Counterpoint, the seminal work on the lived experience of enslaved men and women in the Chesapeake and Carolinas, suggested in a footnote that an enslaved woman named Aggy might have lived in the manor house at Turkey Island as Ryland’s wife, along with their two children, Sylvia and Philip Alexander, and were set free by Ryland in his will, with provision that they leave Virginia for England, where funds were deposited for their welfare.
 But the will was challenged by his brother and, it seemed, the provisions not enforced.

 As with the very best in public history programming, success begins and ends with human capital.
 At the time, Bill and I were reconfiguring the entire “Revolutionary Community” to more accurately reflect, in the people whom our interpreters portrayed, those who were actually there during the years of the Revolution, and more authentic social and racial demographics.
 Out went figures such as Robert Carter Nicholas, who left Williamsburg in 1776, and composite personas, and in came James Madison, Martha Jefferson, Martin Hemings, and Barber Caesar.
 And in a remarkably gifted young interpreter — Mary Hardy Carter — we had someone with the capacity and interest to properly build Ryland’s Aggy.
 It did not matter to us that not much was known about many of these individuals (NOT characters.
 We refused to use that term to describe people who once lived.
 Cinderella is a character.
 Aggy was a person).
-What did matter was that we knew their relevance, and the power of the stories they could tell, which would generate new scholarship from the research and creative work needed to authentically explore and represent their lives, as a product of that relationship among public history educator, practitioner, and audience.
+What did matter was that we knew their relevance, and the power of the stories they could tell, which would generate new scholarship from the research and creative work needed to authentically explore and represent their lives, as a product of that relationship among public history educator, practitioner, and audiences.
 Through that process, we could recover the historical Aggy on her own terms, and learn more about her world.

-Through that work we developed new scholarship on both Aggy and on the nature of interracial relationships in early America.
+Through that work, we developed new scholarship on both Aggy and on the nature of interracial relationships in early America.
 At the beginning of the process, the story ended as one expected it might, with the Virginia gentry preserving their ancient hegemony over those who would rebel against it.
 At the end, and ongoing, we see a much different Virginia, one in which a woman could fight for her rights — and win.
 That’s a Virginia much more complicated, much more contingent, and much more interesting and diverse than you’ll get out of most books and historical sites.